Cheap and tasty food in Gothenburg

 No doubt, the best food deals in Gothenburg happen around lunch.
 That can start as early as 11.30 am for a Gothenburger with most places quieter (possibly closing) around 14.00.
 Daily (“dagens”) lunch menus generally offer bread, a salad buffet, main course, coffee and biscuits, all for less than 100 SEK.
 You have limited menu options to choose from, but at that value, you can’t complain!

 Vegetarians should definitely check out Andrum on Östra Hamngatan, just a couple of minutes walk from Brunnsparken.
 They have an amazing value, self-service buffet and always have vegan alternatives in the kitchen – just ask.
-Finally, if I’m in the mood for something a little fancy, the Ritz is a personal favourite for lunch at 130 SEK has a daily meat and fish dish to go with the best salad bar in the city.
+Finally, if I’m in the mood for something a little fancy, the Ritz at 130 SEK has a daily meat and fish dish to go with the best salad bar in the city.

 Eat for free

 When I say “free”, remember that “nothing in life is free”.
 It will cost you the price of a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
 Among the best value food I’ve had in Gothenburg was at Condeco where, one Friday evening after work, I ate (way too much!) free pizza with a glass of well-priced wine.
 Yaki-Da offer something similar, Lilla London too.
 You can’t expect fine dining, but you can certainly fill a stomach.
 Just search “After Work Buffet” and see the many options available.